 Erythrocyte sedimentation rate is the distance that erythrocytes in a sample of anticoagulated blood have fallen in one hour and is measured in millimetres per hour (mm/hr).
 It is the measure of the concentration of a number of acute phase reactant proteins, especially fibrinogen, relative to the number of red blood cells.
 In a healthy state red blood cells are roughly the same density as plasma and hence fall slowly.
 However, in the presence of inflammation or infection cytokines increase the production of acute phase reactant proteins.
 The higher the concentration of acute phase proteins, the more adherent red blood cells become to each other, resulting in the formation of "rouleax" (red cells clumping together and looking like stacks of coins); the heavier they are and the faster they fall results in a higher erythrocyte sedimentation rate 1,2.

 It rises within 24-48 hours of a stimulus and falls back slowly following the resolution of inflammation 2.

 The normal erythrocyte sedimentation rate is calculated as age divided by two in men and in women as age plus 10 divided by two.
-Erythrocyte sedimentation rate is affected by a number of factors unrelated to the acute phase reaction including age, gender, pregnancy status, anaemia, red blood cell dysmorphia, obesity and fibrinogen deficiency 2.
+Erythrocyte sedimentation rate is affected by a number of factors unrelated to the acute phase reaction including age, gender, pregnancy status, anemia, red blood cell dysmorphia, obesity and fibrinogen deficiency 2.